 Factor 2: How intense the damage is

 Insurance companies also look and take note of the severity of the accident, and would adjust your premium rate accordingly.
 Damage due to an accident ranges from a simple fender bender to the car being totaled.
 Therefore, accidents with greater damage have higher possibilities of leading to increased premiums because the car insurance company would then be required to pay a larger compensation.
+For this reason, it’s extremely important to get images and video of the damage.
+You may want to consider using a video downloader to ensure you get the footage.

 Factor 3: Driver’s value to the company